 In my parents’ guest bathroom hangs a sign that reads: What we are is God’s gift to us.
 What we become is our gift to God.
 This sign about God’s gifts and how we should use them has hung there for years.

-When I walked away from the God of the Bible, I wondered if I also walked away from the idea of having a purpose – a unique gifting for a unique reason.
+When my questioning faith journey came to the place where I walked away from the God of the Bible, I wondered if I also walked away from the idea of having a purpose – a unique gifting for a unique reason.
 I mean, Rick Warren taught us all that we were created by God for a purpose and our job is to figure out that purpose and accomplish it.
 As the sign says, this is how we give back to God: we become what He envisioned.

 (We’ll ignore the next idea that comes: that when your purpose here is finished, He “calls you home.”
 Under that idea, why would anyone really want to accomplish their purpose and leave behind everyone they love who may or may not make it to Heaven?)